greenjm/MathHandwritingRecognizer/README.md

 - Open a terminal and navigate to the project folder
 - To use a webcam, run `python main.py`
-  -Your webcam should launch in a new window.
+..-Your webcam should launch in a new window.
 Press enter to take an image of an expression, then follow the printed instructions to run the program
 - To use an existing image, run `python main.py path/to/image` and follow the instructions to run the program

 ## Explanation of other files